-It’s a well-entrenched fact by now that remote work really works.
+It’s a well-entrenched fact by now that remote work works.
 World over, enterprises migrated to remote working models with remarkable success rates when the pandemic struck.
-At the end of ten months, the benefits of remote working turned out to be beyond what we expected.
+At the end of ten months, the benefits of remote working were beyond what we expected.

-Firms were able to achieve improved productivity levels & employee satisfaction, cut down operational cost and be better prepared for disasters.
-Needless to mention, remote models were instrumental in ensuring immediate business continuity during the crisis.
+Firms were able to achieve improved productivity levels & employee satisfaction, cut operational costs and be better prepared for disasters.
+Remote models were instrumental in ensuring immediate business continuity during the crisis.

-Amid what we can call the biggest disruption that the enterprise world ever faced, brands were able to redefine customer experience and reinvent service delivery models with large percentage of their workforce working from home.
+Amid what we call the most significant disruption the enterprise world has ever faced, brands were able to redefine customer experience and reinvent service delivery models with a large percentage of their workforce working from home.

-Remote working wasn’t just for the knowledge workers or a specific set of job profiles.
-Even the traditional industries and tasks that were historically being considered office-centric (people in call centers, agents selling a life insurance policy or a primary school teacher for example) were handled from home.
+Remote working wasn’t just for knowledge workers or specific job profiles.
+Even the traditional industries and tasks historically considered office-centric (people in call centres, agents selling a life insurance policy or a primary school teacher, for example) were handled from home.

 By all means, remote work is here to stay.
-But what does the future of workplace look like, with companies being optimistic about the possibility of ‘return to work’?
+But what does the future of the Workplace look like, with companies being optimistic about the possibility of ‘return to work’?

-How Hybrid Model is redefining the future of Workplace
+How Hybrid Model is Redefining the Future of the Workplace

-Nations have kick started their vaccination programs.
-Our knowledge and resources for creating a safe working environment has also improved significantly in the last few months.
-Does that mean we will go back to the ‘old normal’ and embrace our traditional workplaces with both arms?
-We sure do miss our offices, the team meetings, and close collaboration with our colleagues, but in all possibility, there is no going back to the ‘old normal’.
+Nations have kick-started their vaccination programs.
+Our knowledge and resources for creating a safe working environment have improved significantly in the last few months.
+Does that mean we will return to the ‘old normal’ and embrace our traditional workplaces with both arms?
+We sure do miss our offices, the team meetings, and close collaboration with our colleagues, but in all possibilities, there is no going back to the ‘old normal’.

-What if we could get the best of both the worlds?
-That’s exactly what hybrid work models promises to deliver.
-Market trends clearly indicate that companies are increasingly choosing hybrid work models.
-The new work environments will be designed to accommodate some employees working remotely while others work from home, or, rather than commuting five days a week, employees choose to be in office for collaborative projects or key meetings.
+What if we could get the best of both worlds?
+That’s precisely what hybrid work models promise to deliver.
+Market trends indicate that companies are increasingly choosing hybrid work models.
+The new work environments will be designed to accommodate some employees working remotely.
+In contrast, others work from home, or rather than commuting five days a week; employees choose to be in the office for collaborative projects or critical meetings.

-The good news is, we have already successfully built the infrastructure and processes required for employees to create a productive workplace anywhere!
-Smart organizations will not shy away from further optimizing those investments for better outcomes.
+The good news is we have already successfully built the infrastructure and processes required for employees to create a productive workplace anywhere!
+Innovative organizations will not shy away from further optimizing those investments for better outcomes.

-Till the time we completely eliminate the risks associated with COVID-19, which will likely take substantial time even with vaccination programs being accelerated, hybrid will continue to be the preferred model.
+Until we eliminate the risks associated with COVID-19, which will likely take substantial time even with accelerated vaccination programs, the hybrid will continue to be the preferred model.

 The rise of collaborative workplace solutions in a hybrid Model- How technology stacks will get recalibrated

 As hybrid is set to be the new normal, technology leaders are tasked with reordering workplaces once again from a technology and infrastructure point of view.
-And future-fit CIOs already seem to be making the right moves.
+And future-fit CIOs are making the right moves.

 “Work culture and employee experience forever changed, whether we like it or not, making those CIOs that enable these new experiences in the real and virtual worlds seamlessly a beacon for talent,” wrote Matthew Guarini, VP, Research Director, Forrester, in his ‘Prediction 2021’ blog.

-In the hybrid future, companies might invest more on building small regional and satellite offices and co-working spaces while gradually phasing out their centralized office spaces.
-It would also allow companies to reimagining recruitment and talent acquisition to include a wider range of potential candidates.
+In the hybrid future, companies might invest more in building small regional and satellite offices and co-working spaces while gradually phasing out their centralized office spaces.
+It would also allow companies to reimagine recruitment and talent acquisition to include a broader range of potential candidates.